MobilityData/gtfs-validator/docs/USAGE.md

 ⚠️ Note that `--stdout` cannot be used with `-o` or `--output_base`.
 Use one or the other.

+⚠️ When using `--stdout`, all system errors and logging output are suppressed to ensure clean JSON output.
+Only severe-level log messages (hard crashes) will appear on stderr.

 ## via GitHub Actions - Run the validator on any gtfs archive available on a public url

 1. [Fork this repository](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)